scriptcs-contrib/scriptcs-webapi/README.md

 * Configures to allow resolving script controllers.
 * Automatically imports common web api namespaces for you.

-## Getting started wit Web API using the pack
+## Getting started with Web API using the pack

 * Clone this repo (if you are seeing this before my [PR] (https://github.com/scriptcs/scriptcs/pull/177) was accepted, then be sure to first clone my [fork] (https://github.com/glennblock/scriptcs/tree/147) of scriptcs and use it.
 * Build the solution (make sure you enable package restore).